-The second thing which I discovered this year to be an actual blessing to my sugar levels, is to take my shots at the same time.
-That is, my background insulin twice- one shot at 8am and one shot at 9pm every day.
-I’m not going to lie, despite my alarm, I didn’t wake up at 8am once over the Christmas break.
-Not one single time.
-This was due to either wine hangovers or a late night of an excessive amount of Harry Potter watching.
-It really showed from my sugar levels.
-I noticed a significantly higher number after breakfast simply from that gap in the morning when my nighttime shot had run out and I had no background insulin in my system.
-The same goes for when I forgot to take my evening shot at 9pm, my sugar levels increased notably after a snack that would normally require no rapid acting insulin at all.
-This year I’m going to focus on getting back into this routine, no matter how desperately I want to put my alarm on snooze.
+Last year I made it my aim to take my background insulin at the same time- one shot at 8am and one shot at 9pm every day and my aim for 2021 is to keep this up!
+It has been a god-send for my sugar levels after breakfast and in the evening.
+Whenever I slip up a bit with sticking to this routine, I notice a significantly higher number after breakfast simply from that gap in the morning when my night-time shot runs out and I have no background insulin in my system.
+The same goes for when I forget to take my evening shot at 9pm, my sugar levels increase notably after a snack that would normally require no rapid acting insulin at all.
+This year I’m going to focus on sticking to this routine, no matter how desperately I want to put my alarm on snooze.

 Limit to One Cocktail

 If you’ve read any of my previous posts or taken so much as a glance at my Instagram, you’ll know I’m a big fan of an espresso martini.
 Unfortunately, like any cocktail, they’re not great for sugar levels.
 It’s so difficult to estimate the amount of insulin to take with one, especially because they can be made differently depending on the bartender.
 However, I absolutely hate restricting myself, especially from something I love as deeply as an espresso martini.
 So, if I’m going for drinks, I’ll treat myself to one then switch to a sugar-free drink.
 Everything in moderation.
 Vodka, sparkling water and a splash of lime cordial is the drink that works best for me.
 The lime cordial makes all the difference and doesn’t spike my sugars at all.
 You can click here for some other sugar-free, alcoholic drink options I like to go for.